courtois-neuromod/cneuromod-things/THINGS/things.glmsingle/code/glmsingle/README.md

 ``sub-{sub_num}_task-things_space-T1w_desc-func-clean_mask.nii`` masks created in Steps 2 and 5, respectively.

 **Output**:
 - ``sub-{sub_num}_task-things_space-T1w_res-func_desc-zscored-betas-per-trial.h5``, a single ``.h5`` file that contains beta scores organized in nested groups whose key is the session number and sub-key is the run number.
-Betas are saved into arrays (trials, voxels) where each row is a 1D array of flattened voxel scores masked with the clean functional mask.
+Betas are saved into arrays of dim=(trials, voxels) where each row is a 1D array of flattened voxel scores masked with the clean functional mask.
-- beside betas, the ``.h5`` file also contains the raw 3D array and 4x4 affine matrix of the clean functional mask, whose dims match the input bold volumes.
+- Beside the betas, the ``.h5`` file also contains the raw 3D array and 4x4 affine matrix of the clean functional mask, whose dims match the input bold volumes.
 These two arrays (``mask_array`` and ``mask_affine``) can be used to unmask 1D beta arrays to convert them back into brain volumes (in native space).

 E.g., to convert the 5th trial of the 2nd run from session 10 into a brain volume:
 ```python